ned14/outcome/doc/src/content/tutorial/default-actions/enums.md

 ned@lyta:~/outcome/build_posix$
 ```

 Apparently no exception was thrown?
 Correct.

-What actually happened was *undefined behaviour*.
-Let us
+It is very likely, given the contents of the tutorial to date, that you will find this surprising.
+This is because the *default
+action* for a user-defined error type is **undefined behaviour**.

+Let's
-turn on the undefined behaviour sanitiser and see what happens instead:
+demonstrate this by running the code under the undefined behaviour sanitiser
+and see what happens instead:

 ```
 ned@lyta:~/outcome/build_posix$ export UBSAN_OPTIONS=print_stacktrace=1